gjeck/StickySplitCollectionViewFlowLayout.swift/README.md

 collectionView.collectionViewLayout = stickySplitLayout
 ```

-Then register a supplementary view of kind `StickySplitCollectionViewFlowLayout.mainElementKind` to be used as the main header.
+Then register a supplementary view of kind `StickySplitCollectionViewFlowLayout.mainElementKind` to be used as the main-header.
 ```
 let nib = UINib(nibName: "SomeCollectionReusableView", bundle: nil) collectionView.register(nib, forSupplementaryViewOfKind: StickySplitCollectionViewFlowLayout.mainElementKind, withReuseIdentifier: "someIdentifier")